 If you’re ready to consider lower maintenance options, there are many to consider.
 We can reduce our lawn care costs while lessening our yard’s environmental impact.
 Fuel for power mowers, toxic emissions, fertilizers and pesticides, water consumption, and our weekend time are all part of the cost of lawn maintenance.
 Hiring a lawn care service can save time and energy, but the environmental costs remain.

 Reduce the size of the lawn

-- Groundcovers – These are plants which spread across the ground but do not grow tall, so no cutting is required.
-Areas planted in groundcover need little to no maintenance.
+Groundcovers – These are plants that spread across the ground but do not grow tall, so no cutting is required.
+Areas planted in ground cover need little to no maintenance.
 Groundcovers are usually chosen for texture, density, and how well they spread and choke out the weeds.
 They enhance the soil by acting as a mulch, and some groundcovers are nitrogen-fixing.

 Clover – Clover works well as a replacement or supplement to regular turf grasses.
 Dutch White is best suited for lawn-type use.
 It needs little to no watering or mowing.
 Chemical fertilizers are not needed.
 It stays green even in the driest part of summer.
 It is low cost and easy to walk or play on.
 It is not however as durable for sports fields as other turf grasses.
 It also tolerates dog urine!

 Ornamental Grasses – These grasses are low maintenance and grow well in most soils.
 They seldom require fertilizer and have few pest and disease problems.
 Ornamental grasses are also drought-resistant and low maintenance.
 When choosing ornamental grasses for your yard, consider the characteristics of each variety.